GrantMSchamel/THM-SOC-1-Projects/README.md

 # TryHackMe SOC Level 1 Projects Portfolio

 This portfolio showcases the projects completed as part of the TryHackMe SOC Level 1 path.
-Each project includes a brief description and a link to the respective challenge room.
+Each project includes a brief description and a link to the github repository.

 ---